 The seafood section is probably the most show-stopping stop in the supermarket.
 In the back of the market, you’ll find fresh seafood from all over the world: Chilean sea bass, a dozen types of shrimp, crab legs… Place your order here, keep track of your order number, and they’ll holler at you when they’re done preparing and packing up your selection.

 Buford Highway Farmer’s Market is my market of choice when building out a charcuterie board, with a pretty solid selection of cheeses to choose from.
 Pricewise, I haven’t found there to be much savings compared to your usual grocery stores, but everything has been tasty.
 There’s lots of truffle flavored cheeses if you’re a truffle lover like me!

 If you eat kosher or halal or follow a vegan diet, there’s something for you.
 To the left of produce is where you’ll find the majority of vegan offerings, including dozens of types of tofus, fresh rice noodles, and imitation meats/more processed vegan foods.

 The Latin American Selections

 Buford Highway Farmers Market began with an exclusively Latin focus out of a need to serve Latino communities living along this international corridor before expanding to other regions of the world.
+So they’re Latin American selections are still some of the best!
 There’s a dozen kinds of cheeses from queso fresco to queso guayanés, a dozen types of chicharron and a smattering of Mexican sodas to pick from.
 The bread and pastry section in the back also has plenty of Latin themed baked goods to choose from.
 Delicioso!

 The Frozen Dumplings and Ice Creams